 Special Education in Halton District School Board

 The Halton District School Board is committed to the principle that learning is a developmental process and children proceed through the stages of development at varying rates.
-HDSB is also committed to the principle that early recognition of learning needs and early intervention is the most effective way to ensure the learner remains confident about his/her own abilities as a learner and engaged in the schooling process in years to come.
+HDSB is also committed to the principle that early recognition of learning needs and early intervention is the most effective way to ensure the learner remains confident about his/her own abilities as a learner and engaged in the learning in years to come.

 The Mission Statement of Special Education: "Working in partnership with students, families, and community to meet the educational needs of every student."